 I wondered about headlining this piece “how to be an expert in a post-fact world“, but I don’t think we’ve given up on facts just yet.
-We still need facts to navigate the world.
 But I think Experts sometimes see facts differently from the rest of us.

 Let’s try an experiment.
 I want you to read this passage and imagine a woman called Linda: